 Put in the oven for 10 minutes and check them with a toothpick.
 If it comes out clean, pull the pans from the oven.
 If batter sticks to the toothpick, set the timer for another two minutes and check them again.

 While the donuts bake, mix together the ingredients for the glaze.
 Just a quick word on the glaze.
 I happen to have chocolate peanut butter powder in the house right now, so I added a teaspoon to the glaze.
 If you don’t have it, don’t worry about it, just carry on.
-(Disclosure: if you click the link, you will see the type of powdered peanut butter I have on hand.
+(Disclosure: I’m an Amazon associate and if you click the link and make a purchase, I’ll receive a small commission for the referral.
+This is the brand of powdered peanut butter I have on hand.
 Right now Amazon has a limited edition to get a 2 pack: regular powdered peanut butter and the chocolate peanut butter powder.)

 When the donuts are removed from the oven, put the pans onto a cooling rack for a minute or two, then invert and pop the donuts out to cool completely on the wire racks.